theerapatkitti/hand_mask_rcnn/README.md

 Evaluation code can be ran by using:

 ```
-# Run COCO evaluation on the last trained model
+# Run evaluation on the specified model
 python3 samples/hand/hand.py evaluate --dataset=/path/to/dataset/ --model=/path/to/weights.h5
 ```